-Exec utive Summary 4 - 6 Context and Key Achievements The Warwickshire Picture 8 1.
-Economic recovery and levelling up 9 Climate change and public service reform 10 Key achievements in Warwickshire 11 - 12 Case studies of our key achievements in Warwickshire 13 - 15 Public sector landscape in Warwickshire and financial pressures 17 2.
-Case for Change Limitations of the two-tier system and the need for change 18 Greater freedoms to deliver on our ambition for Warwickshire 19 The options feasible for Warwickshire 21 Overview of our assessment 22 3.
-Options Appraisal National analysis of the risks of disaggregation of county-wide services 23 - 24 Local risks of disaggregation 25 Selecting the preferred option 26 Our unitary model 28 Our Proposition The benefits of a unitary authority 29 Stronger sense of place and more accountable leadership 30 Accelerating outcomes through a single unitary 31 - 33 4.
-Improved value for money through a single unitary 34 Double devolution - empowering local communities 35 Double devolution - case studies 36 Operating a single unitary - representing the people 37 Operating a single unitary - accountable leadership, effective governance and connectivity 38 Financial Case for a Single Unitary A single unitary will ease financial pressures 40 5.
-How a two-unitary model compares 41 Maximising the impact of our balance sheet 42 Implementation Approach Immediate next steps 44 6.
-How we would create a single unitary authority 45 Implementation roadmap 46 Conclusion Conclusion 48 7.
-Conclusion The Warwickshire Story 49 8.
+Exec cutive Summary 4 - 6 The Warwickshire Picture 8 Economic recovery and levelling up 9 Context and Key Achievements Climate change and public service reform 10 Key achievements in Warwickshire 11 - 12 Case studies of our key achievements in Warwickshire 13 - 15 2.
+Cas Public sector landscape in Warwickshire and financial pressures 17 Case for Change Limitations of the two-tier system and the need for change 18 Greater freedoms to deliver on our ambition for Warwickshire 19 3.
+(The options feasible for Warwickshire 21 Overview of our assessment 22 Options Appraisal National analysis of the risks of disaggregation of county-wide services 23 - 24 Local risks of disaggregation 25 Selecting the preferred option 26 4.
+Our Proposit Our unitary model 28 The benefits of a unitary authority 29 Stronger sense of place and more accountable leadership 30 Accelerating outcomes through a single unitary 31 - 33 Our Proposition Improved value for money through a single unitary 34 · Double devolution - empowering local communities 35 Double devolution - case studies 36 Operating a single unitary - representing the people 37 Operating a single unitary - accountable leadership, effective governance and connectivity 38 A single unitary will ease financial pressures 40 5.
+Financial Case for How a two-unitary model compares 41 J. a Single Unitary Maximising the impact of our balance sheet 42 6.
+Implementation Approach Immediate next steps How we would create a single unitary authority 45 Implementation roadmap Conclusion 7.
+Conclusion A The Warwickshire Story 8.
 Appendix Detailed options appraisal 51 - 54